y-sakakihara/workshops/index.md

 From 26th November, 2022 to 27th November, 2022

 We have invited sessions and a student session.

-Invited talks: 45min

-Student talks: 15min
+No contributed talks.

 ## Registration